What are custom scripts?

 Another option is to create your own custom script.
 If you plan on doing so, you'll need to know (or learn) something about computer programming.
 How much you need to know depends on the complexity of the script you're trying to write: a simple script that displays a random quote on a Web page is something that many people could figure out from a basic tutorial and a couple of hours of fiddling around, especially if they have written any JavaScript or used a text editor to create HTML pages from scratch.
 On the other hand, a full-blown shopping cart and ordering system that connects to a database could take an experienced programmer several weeks or months to write.

-Again, there are many resources on the Internet that can help you learn how to create custom scripts, especially scripts written in the Perl or PHP programming languages.
-To start with, we recommend:
+Again, there are many resources on the Internet that can help you learn how to create custom scripts, especially scripts written in the PHP or Perl programming languages.

 We should emphasize once more that while we encourage you to try creating your own scripts (it can be a rewarding experience), we can't offer support if you have programming trouble.
 There are many public forums where you may be able to get help for technical script questions.